MJ10XD/unit_converter/README.md

 ___
 ## description

 This is a simple unit converter program written in C language.
-It allows users to convert between different units of measurement such as length, weight, temperature, etc.
+It allows users to convert between different units of measurement quantities such as length, weight, temperature, etc.

 ## requirements